rtuaic/Pavel-Nature-Communications-2021/README.md

 The script was tested on a 64-bit Windows 10 machine, using the following software version: Maple Free Trial.
 This Maple 2019 version is available only 15 days.

-The software may be installed (see Maple_Instalation_guide.txt) on a “normal” desktop computer and non-standard hardware are not required.
+The software may be installed (see Maple_Installation_guide.txt) on a “normal” desktop computer and non-standard hardware are not required.

 ### Demo and instructions for use